Tremont Street: Etymology

-The name is a variation of one of the original appellations of the city, "Trimountaine", a reference to a hill that formerly had three peaks.
+The name (/ˈtrɛmɒnt/, pronounced TREH-mont) is a variation of one of the original appellations of the city: "Trimountaine", a reference to a hill that formerly had three peaks.
 Beacon Hill, with its single peak, is all that remains of the Trimountain.
 Much of the Trimountain was removed, and the earth used as fill to expand the Shawmut Peninsula.
 The two smaller peaks, Cotton Hill (or Pemberton Hill, at what is now Pemberton Square) and Mt.
 Whoredom (or Mt.
 Vernon, formerly at the location of the modern-day Louisburg Square) no longer exist.
 The central peak, Sentry Hill, now called Beacon Hill, is smaller than the original peak, which reached approximately to the height of the top of the State House.

 A British military map of Boston from 1775, prepared by a Lieut.
 Sir Thomas Hyde Page of His Majesty's Corps of Engineers, shows Beacon Hill, Mount Whoredom, and another unnamed hill all just above Beacon Street.
 There is a small street on the northeast corner of Boston Common called "Treamount Street" from School Street to Hanover Street, the precursor of modern Tremont Street, running north from what was then called Common Street (modern Tremont Street alongside the eastern border of Boston Common).